Khdzakariae/cub3D/README.md

 We implemented a few things that we were not asked to implement, but we thought would give the project a cooler vibe:

 - Added darkening effect to the game.
 The farther a wall is hit, the darker it is drawn.
 This gives the game a cave-like feel
-- Add some sample animations to test in maps (valront hands animated)
 - Game works both in Linux and MacOS
-- Wall collisions for enhanced game experience
 - A music running in the background (famous and well known smati instrument remix).
-- Point of view rotation with mouse (Press on key '1' to be activated).

 ## Installation